Ahmed-l2/ChessVerse/README.md

 # ChessVerse
-ChessVerse is a dynamic and interactive chess application developed by Ahmed, Ayman, and Mohammed.
-This application allows users to enjoy the classic game of chess with two exciting game modes: playing against a powerful AI (Stockfish) and local play against another person.
+ChessVerse is a dynamic and interactive chess application developed by Ahmed Ali, Ayman Belahsen, and Mohammed Bel-assal for a school project.
+This application allows users to enjoy the classic game of chess with two game modes: playing against AI (Stockfish) and local play against another person.

 ## Features
 - **Play against AI**: Challenge yourself against the Stockfish AI, one of the strongest chess engines available.
 - **Local Play**: Play chess with a friend on the same device.
 - **User-friendly Interface**: Intuitive and easy-to-use interface created with React.
-- **Robust Backend**: Powerful and efficient backend built with Python.

 ## Technology Stack
 - **Frontend**: React